stevenmwise/stevenmwise.github.io/index.md

 My citation information can be found in the Google Scholar, Scopus, and other links below, and my UTK Faculty Profile can be found [here](https://faculty.utk.edu/Steven.Wise).
 I was recognized by Web of Science as a highly cited researcher in [2020](https://recognition.webofscience.com/awards/highly-cited/2020/) and [2022](https://recognition.webofscience.com/awards/highly-cited/2022/).

 ### Favorite (Mostly Maths) Quotes

+"There is nothing more practical than a good theory." -- Ludwig Boltzmann.

+"... democracy is the worst form of Government except for all those other forms that have been tried ..." -- Winston Churchill

 "No self-respecting architect leaves the scaffolding in place after completing his building." -- Carl Friedrich Gauss